jwashek/exagora.me/_posts/x022-10-20-the-crucifixion.md

 ---
 title: "The Folly of the Cross"
-excerpt: "The crucifixion brought about immeasurable amounts of suffering.
+excerpt: "Historically, crucifixion brought about immeasurable amounts of suffering.
 Most Christians do not ponder just how horrible of a death being crucified was for our Lord and Savior."
 image:
   path: /images/crucifixion.jpg
   caption: "Photo from [John T Squires](https://johntsquires.com/2021/03/26/reading-the-crucifixion-as-a-scene-of-public-shaming)"